MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Introduction

-Later, the emergence of graph neural networks (GNNs)\cite{hamilton2017inductive,kipf2016semi,defferrard2016convolutional,atwood2016diffusion} provide a novel paradigm for graph representation learning and graph data mining tasks.
-GNNs can be regarded as an extension of the convolutional neural networks (CNNs)\cite{krizhevsky2012imagenet} model in non-Euclidean space, allowing non-Euclidean spatial data to be used as the input of the neural networks directly.
-GNNs use the spectral methods\cite{kipf2016semi,defferrard2016convolutional} or the spatial domain methods\cite{hamilton2017inductive,atwood2016diffusion} to aggregate information from the one-hop neighbors of the target node, which substantially improves the structure mining ability and local information aggregation ability of graph data.
-In particular, the introduction of the attention mechanism enables the model to learn the importance of one-hop neighbors with the target node according to specific tasks\cite{velivckovic2017graph}, which removes noisy neighborhood information but improves the ability to extract ones.
-So, it can bring decent improvements in various downstream tasks.
+Later, the emergence of graph neural networks (GNNs)\cite {hamilton2017inductive, kipf2016semi, defferrard2016convolutional, atwood2016diffusion} provided a novel paradigm for graph representation learning and graph data mining tasks.
+GNNs can be regarded as an extension of the convolutional neural networks (CNNs)\cite{krizhevsky2012imagenet} model in non-Euclidean spaces.
+This allows non-Euclidean spatial data to be used as the input of the neural networks directly.
+GNNs use spectral methods\cite {kipf2016semi, defferrard2016convolutional} or spatial domain methods\cite {hamilton2017inductive, atwood2016diffusion} to aggregate information from the one-hop neighbors of the target node, This substantially improves the structure mining ability and local information aggregation ability of graph data.
+In particular, the introduction of the attention mechanism enables the model to learn the importance of one-hop neighbors relative to the target node according to specific tasks\cite{velivckovic2017graph}.
+It removes noisy neighborhood information.
+Therefore, it can bring great improvements to the performance of various downstream tasks.